PavelPZ/riverpod_navigator/README.md

 I prepared this package for my new project.
 Its further development depends on whether it will be used by the community.

 - proofreading because my English is not good.
 Community help is warmly welcomed.
-- testing on mobile (tested so far for windows desktop and web)<br>
-- nested navigation flow<br>
-  I think everything is ready, nested ProviderScope can solve nested navigation too.
 - BlockGUI widget (block the GUI while asynchronous navigation is waiting to complete)
 - parameterization allowing  cupertino